 Case 3.
 IQT (Quotation tool)

-Quotation tool (IQT) is a feature that allows shops and other manufacturing businesses to quickly and easily generate quotes for custom manufacturing projects.
-By inputting the models, choosing materials, and setting other parameters of their projects, shop can receive a quote based on real-time pricing data.
+The Internal Quotation Tool (IQT) is a feature that allows shops and other manufacturing businesses to quickly and easily generate quotes for custom manufacturing projects.
+By inputting the models, choosing materials, and setting other parameters of their projects, the shop can receive a quote based on real-time pricing data.

-Use the IQT tool for internal use with all benefits of a Digifabster platform or get models from your customers to make orders for them.
+Use the IQT tool for internal use with all benefits of the Digifabster platform or get models from your customers to make orders for them.

 Go to backoffice to start usinq the IQT mode and follow steps: